RajaGitHubRepo/hello-world/Angular_Ngrx/Basics.md

  3. Getting data gain and again from backend (and it won't keep change) Redux pattern allows you to store the data locally as a cache.
  4. Notify to all (The reducer updates the store and the store notify's to all subscribers )
+ 5. it has great tooling if something went wrong.
  5. Managing that state by requiring one way data flow.
  6. Communicating that state changes to our components, so they can react accordingly.